TREASURIES-2-year yield hits highest since 2009 on rate hike bets

 "It was quite unexpected, the comments from Dudley," said Bruno Braizinha, interest rate strategist at Societe Generale.
 "He must have felt he needed to get his message across very forcefully.
 And the market took it very seriously."

-Longer-dated Treasuries also saw substantial selling after the release of January's data on personal consumption expenditure, or PCE, that showed the Fed's favored measure of inflation posting its largest monthly increase in four years.
+Longer-dated Treasuries also saw substantial selling after the release of January's personal consumption expenditure, or PCE, data that showed the Fed's favored measure of inflation posting its largest monthly increase in four years.

-The selloff was exacerbated by strong gains in U.S. stocks, which reduced the appetite for safe-haven U.S. government debt.
-The Dow moved above 21,000 points for the first time in history and the S&P 500 and Nasdaq both touched all-time intraday highs.

-"Between the risk-on move in equities and this fear that we could get a rate hike (in two weeks) we saw a lot of traders scramble and start to price in that eventuality, which meant they had to start selling a lot of their bonds," said Kim Rupert, managing director of global fixed income analysis at Action Economics in San Francisco.

 The yield on 10-year notes rose to 2.471 percent, the highest since Feb.
 16. Prices on 30-year bonds fell by more than 2 points, pushing yields to 3.074 percent, the highest since Feb.
 16.